-Ask the Bird Experts: Do Cardinals Mate for Life?
+Do Northern Cardinals Mate for Life?

-Question: Do cardinals mate for life?
-I always see a pair together at the feeders. —Bridget Stoede of Spooner, Wisconsin
+“Do cardinals mate for life?
+I always see a male and female pair together at the feeders,” asks Bridget Stoede of Spooner, Wisconsin.

-Kenn and Kimberly: The best answer would be to say that cardinals frequently mate for life—almost as often as humans do!
+The best answer would be to say that, frequently, northern cardinals do mate for life—almost as often as humans do!
 Some pairs of cardinals do stay together all year long in their nesting territory.
 In other cases, the birds leave the territory and join a winter flock, but the same pair is likely to go back to the same nesting area the following spring.